 Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+How did this financial product perform compared with the reference benchmark?

 How did this financial product perform compared with the broad market index?